eMpTyll/SIEM-EM-k8s/README.md

 1. In the Wazuh app in Kibana, go to "Agents" and click "Deploy new agent"
 2. Follow the instructions to deploy agents on your systems

+## Important Notes

+The current configuration has been optimized for:
+- Running without SSL (all connections are HTTP, not HTTPS)
+- Using Wazuh Manager combined with Logstash in the same pod
+- Using vSphere storage class for all persistent volumes